LouisCAD/kotlin-libraries-playground/CONTRIBUTING.md

 Common mistakes made in pull-requests:

-- Did your code in his own package?
+- Did your put code in his own package?
 - Did you call your sample from `kotlin-jvm/src/main/kotlin/playground/_main.kt`?
 - Did you reformat your code before committing?
 Use the action `Reformat Code  Alt-Cmd-L`